izmirli/wp-plugin-run-log/run-log/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.5.2 =
+Till now elevation gain was always in meters, now if mi is your "distance unit", elevation will be saved and displayed in feet.

 = 1.5.1 =
 After updating, it is recommended to check and update "Run Log Options" page.